paulgovan/AutoDeskR/README.md

 # Data Management

-The Data Management API provides users a way to store and access data across the Forge Platform.
+The Data Management API provides developers a way to store and access data across the Forge Platform.

 ## Create a Bucket and Upload a File
 To create a bucket, first get a token with the `bucket:create`, `bucket:read`, and `data:write` scopes.